| |

 Steve Guerdat and Grégoire Oberson, were clean however, they

+were too slow.
 When Markus Fuchs enters a ring - he does so without a set

 plan - except to win.
 "In the last three weeks, the business